 The author is a dietician and has an M.S. in nutrition and dietetics.
 Many people have found this diet an easy one to follow, not just for weight loss but to retrain you on how to eat healthfully.
 You can lose weight on this diet with virtually no exercise, though exercise is recommended.

-Some people object to low-fat and nonfat foods, which can be highly processed, and the inclusion of artificial sweeteners as part of the diet.
+Some people disapprove of low-fat and nonfat foods, which may be highly processed, and the inclusion of artificial sweeteners as part of the diet.
 The initial 2 weeks can be very tough for people and cause low energy.

 Each recipe is designed to be made in 30 min. or less.
 77 easy to follow recipes.
 Bonus meal planning and grocery shopping advice.
 Helps you understand how to maximize flavor and taste in healthy recipes.